Who says there's no mystery anymore? Ranking the best matchups from the All-Star Game

 2. Harper vs. Sale: 16 points

-Sale hit 100 with his second pitch to Harper, which, according to Brooks Baseball, he has never done in a regular season game.
+On his second pitch to Harper, Sale hit 100, which, according to Brooks Baseball, he has never done in a regular-season game.
 It missed, and Sale was down 2-0 and had to come in, and he grooved one 95 mph over the plate.
 That was the moment this plate appearance really could have delivered, except Harper took the pitch.
 On 3-1, though, he got a fastball up on the handle of his bat and flared it into left field for a single.
-The super slow motion replay showed his bat almost liquefying on contact, but Harper is so, so strong the other way.
+The super-slow-motion replay showed his bat almost liquefying on contact, but Harper is so, so strong the other way.

 1. Judge vs. Scherzer: 18.5 points

 Probably the most interesting hitter in this game facing probably the most interesting pitcher.
 Thanks to, I think, the umpire's microphone, we heard Scherzer grunting with strain on every pitch, something I'm not sure I've heard from a major league mound before.
-Better, every grunt was slightly different than the others; when he hit 98 mph, it was like a heeeyah, while the next pitch (96) was more like a yaahw.
-Ultimately, the count went full, Scherzer alternating perfect pitches with overthrows before getting Judge to swing and miss -- butt out, shoulders collapsed -- at an unhittable slider outside.
+Better, every grunt was slightly different from the others; when he hit 98 mph, it was like a heeeyah, while the next pitch (96) was more like a yaahw.
+Ultimately, the count went full, with Scherzer alternating perfect pitches with overthrows before getting Judge to swing and miss -- butt out, shoulders collapsed -- at an unhittable slider outside.
 After 20 hours of pondering the greatness of Judge, we had just seen Scherzer slay him.

-So there we go: 30 different histories made, some more memorable than others.
+So there we go: 30 histories made, some more memorable than others.
 But there's another reason we shouldn't overstate this so-called loss of something special from All-Star Games past.
 In the bottom of the 10th inning, with the American League up by a run and the tying run on base, Bellinger batted against Miller with two outs.
 This is a perfect on-paper matchup, nearly as interesting (to me, at least) as Judge against Scherzer.
 The stakes of the game were higher; the tension was greater.
 And, crucially, these two had history.
 Bellinger had homered off Miller in June, a game-tying shot that blemished what had been an almost perfect season up to that point by Miller.
 Did this history make the matchup worse?
 Quite the opposite.

 This, right here, was the best matchup of the game, and it wasn't novel.
 Except that every matchup in baseball is brand new, informed by but never truly repeating the past.
 It was perfect.
 Bellinger struck out.
 That's the ballgame.